Komodo-OS-Rom/komodo_wiki/_includes/templates/device_build.md

 {% if device.is_ab_device %}
 {% if device.has_recovery_partition %}
-1. `recovery.img`, which is the PixelExperience recovery image.
+1. `recovery.img`, which is the Komodo OS recovery image.
 {% else %}
-1. `boot.img`, which is the PixelExperience boot image, and contains the recovery-ramdisk.
+1. `boot.img`, which is the Komodo OS boot image, and contains the recovery-ramdisk.
 {% endif %}
 {% else %}
-1. `recovery.img`, which is the PixelExperience recovery image.
+1. `recovery.img`, which is the Komodo OS recovery image.
 {% endif %}
-2. A zip file whose name starts with 'PixelExperience_', which is the PixelExperience installer package.
+2. A zip file whose name starts with 'KomodoOS_', which is the Komodo OS installer package.

 ### Success!
 So... what's next?